Things You Should Know

 - Frame molding varies greatly in style and quality.
 Avoid over powering the art with brighter, bolder, or busier framing materials that distract from it visually and look amateurish, cheap, or out-of-place.

-- Some grand masterpieces are well suited to hand-carved gold frames; all other pieces look best in modest frame moldings with clean lines and black, neutral, or natural wood finishes.
+- Some grand masterpieces are well suited to hand-carved gold frames; all other pieces look best in modest real wood or metal frame moldings with clean lines and black, neutral, or natural wood finishes.

 - Do not use "snap on" frames, corner-clips with glass or “easel” frames designed for tabletop use.